DY SCI 1 — COOPERATIVE EDUCATION/CO-OP IN DIARY SCIENCE

 3 credits.

-This course is designed to provide students with the technical knowledge and practical skills to design and execute an effective reproductive management program for dairy cattle.
-Each week students will participate in lectures and discussions of the key reproductive physiology and practical research results that underlie reproductive management programs.
-Students will also participate in hands-on laboratories twice per week in which they will learn, practice, and demonstrate practical reproductive management techniques including: Semen handling, artificial insemination, and ultrasound of ovaries and uterus.
-Enroll Info: None
+Provides the technical knowledge and practical skills to design and execute an effective reproductive management program for dairy cattle.
+Study key reproductive physiology and practical research results that underlie reproductive management programs.
+Participate in hands-on laboratories to learn, practice, and demonstrate practical reproductive management techniques including: semen handling, artificial insemination, and ultrasound of ovaries and uterus.

 DY SCI 535 — DAIRY FARM MANAGEMENT PRACTICUM